-AW5.6.2 Unexpected deaths and disease outbreaks shall be investigated and remedial and preventive actions shall be taken.
-Mi AW5.7 An emergency plan shall be in place to maintain sheep welfare in exceptional circumstances. Ма For Communal Farmer Groups, the emergency plan can be prepared at group level.
-AW5.7.1 The emergency plan shall include measures that will be taken to ensure adequate feed and water are made available to sheep in the event of situations such as drought, wildfire, and other exceptional circumstances.
+Number Requirement Level AW5.6.2 Unexpected deaths and disease outbreaks shall be investigated, and remedial and preventive actions shall be taken.
+Mi AW5.7 An emergency plan shall be in place to maintain alpaca welfare in exceptional circumstances. Ма AW5.7.1 The emergency plan shall include measures that will be taken to ensure adequate feed and water are made available to alpacas in the event of situations such as drought, snowstorms and other exceptional circumstances.
 Mi AW5.7.2 A strategy shall be in place for the provision of shelter in the event of emergency situations caused by extreme weather events.
-Mi AW5.7.3 If animal welfare is at risk, arrangements shall be made to relocate, sell, or humanely euthanize sheep to ensure their welfare is not adversely affected.
+Mi AW5.7.3 If animal welfare is at risk, which cannot be mitigated, arrangements shall be made to relocate, sell, or humanely euthanize alpacas to ensure their welfare is not adversely affected.
 Mi AW5.8 Quarantine procedures should be in place when new animals are introduced.
-R AW5.9 Farmer shall be knowledgeable on current and best practices regarding animal welfare and land management in sheep production. Ма AW5.9.1 Farmer shall have read and understood the RWS. Ма AW5.10 Workers shall be trained or experienced and competent in handling animals, and shall possess and practice the ability, knowledge, and competence necessary to maintain the health and welfare of the animals.
-They shall be knowledgeable in current best practices for animal welfare and land management for sheep production. Ма AW5.10.1 Training records should be maintained.
-R AW5.10.2 Workers shall have access to the RWS, and be made aware of the relevant requirements.
-Mi AW5.11 All external workers that come onto the farm to perform work involving the sheep shall be made aware of the relevant parts of the RWS. Ма AW5.11.1 All subcontractors shall sign the RWS Contractor Declaration. Ма
+R AW5.9 Farmer shall be knowledgeable on current and best practices regarding animal welfare and land management in alpaca production. Ма AW5.9.1 Farmer shall have understood the requirements of RAS. Ма AW5.10 Workers shall be trained or experienced and competent in handling animals, and shall possess and practice the ability, knowledge and competence necessary to maintain the health and welfare of the animals.
+They shall be knowledgeable in current best practices for animal welfare and land management for alpaca production. Ма AW5.10.1 Training records should be maintained.
+R AW5.10.2 Workers shall be made aware of the relevant parts of the RAS.
+Mi AW5.11 All external workers that come onto the farm to perform work involving the alpacas shall be made aware of the relevant parts of the RAS. Ма AW5.11.1 All subcontractors shall sign the RAS Contractor Declaration. Ма